MattMS/coffee_gulp_bro/README.md

-# coffee_gulp_bro
+# Coffee gulp bro

-Example of Literate CoffeScript, Gulp and Browserify
+Example of Literate CoffeScript, Gulp and Browserify.